 Department of State Family Members

 There is no charge for functional training for a Department of State family member.
-Family members should contact the Family Liaison Office for enrollment information.
+Family members should contact the Global Community Liaison Office for enrollment information.

 Non-Department of State Family Members

 For spouses of employees of other agencies, the parent agency of the employee must agree to pay the course fee before the EFM can be considered for enrollment.
 There is no mechanism for the spouse to pay directly for an FSI course.
-The fee for the Basic Consular Course may be waived for non-Department of State spouses if post requests the tuition waiver and FSI approves.
-Non-Department of State family members should contact the Family Liaison Office for enrollment information.
+Non-Department of State family members should contact the Global Community Liaison Office for enrollment information.

 Students are required to maintain 100 percent attendance for all classes.
 See FSI’s attendance policy.

 Family members who register for courses are expected to attend.
 If students know in advance that they are unable to attend the course, they are expected to notify FSIRegistrar@state.gov and GCLOAskTraining@state.gov a minimum of five (5) working days prior to the class start date.
 Failure to do so could jeopardize the family member’s selection for future training and may result in student reimbursement of the course cost.
 See FSI’s no-show cancellation policy.

 Family members, who are affiliated with non-Department of State agencies and posted to U.S. missions abroad, are subject to their agency’s regulations, procedures and funding, and should seek guidance from their agency regarding funding, enrollment procedures or related resources.